Prebilovci massacre: Aftermath

+Trials

 A group of 170 villagers, which primarily consisted of men, survived the massacre.
 Two Roman Catholic priests, Ilija Tomas and Marko Hovko, were among the murderers.
 Few of the Ustaša who took part were tried after the war had ended.
 Only 14 of the 550 known Ustaša were brought to trial after the war, and one of the judges was himself an Ustaša close to the crime.
 Six were sentenced to death, the remainder received prison sentences, the majority around three years.

+Memory

 The Golubinka pit was opened in 1990 when Serbian priests headed by patriarch Pavle entered it and held a memorial service over the remnants of the victims.
 Around 1550 remnants were taken out from the pit.
 In 1991, on the 50th anniversary of the massacre, some 4000 victims, taken out from the Golubinka and from the surrounding 15 pits, were buried in the crypt of the Church of the Synaxis of Serbian Saints and Martyrs of Prebilovci.

+1990s civil war

 In June 1992, members of the Army of the Republic of Croatia burnt the village and destroyed the crypt and the church.
 The remnants of the holy relics are today held in the crypt of the temple under reconstruction.